-The Far West Popular Culture Association’s 34th annual conference will be held from March 4 to March 6, 2022 remotely.
+The Far West Popular Culture Association’s 35th annual conference will be held in 2024.

-Last year’s conference was entirely remote.
-To see videos of each conference session and digital copies of the papers presented, please visit the FWPCA 33 digital repository.
+The previous two years’ conferences were entirely remote.
+To see videos of each conference session and digital copies of the papers presented, please visit the FWPCA 34 digital repository or FWPCA 33 digital repository.

 Each year, the conference offers a platform for sharing ideas that help us rethink how what we read, hear, watch, play, and create can tell us more about ourselves and each other.